phantuan87/angular-starter-kit/README.md

 - Run `gulp serve:dist` to build your webapp for production

 # Features included in gulpfile
-- seref : allow configuration of your files in comments of your HTML file
-- ngAnnotate : convert simple injection to complete syntax to be minification proof
+- useref : Parse build blocks in HTML files to replace references to non-optimized scripts or stylesheets.
 - angular-filesort: Automatically sort AngularJS app files depending on module definitions and usage
 - ng-html2js: pre-load your HTML code into the $templateCache.
 Please **change your model name** to make it work correctly.
 - uglify : optimize all your JavaScript